01Keltner Channels Calculation

 When an asset is trending lower, it should regularly reach the lower band (or very close to it), and even move past it on occasion.
 The price should also stay below the upper band, and will often stay below the middle band (or just barely push above it).

 The indicator should be set up so these guidelines hold true most of the time.
 In other words, if the price is moving continually higher, but not reaching the upper band, then your channels may be too wide (lower the multiplier).
 If the price is continually trending higher but often touches the lower band while doing it, your channels may be too tight (increase the multiplier).
 For your indicator to help you analyze the market, it needs to be adjusted correctly.
-If it isn't, then the above guidelines won't hold true and the indicator won't serve much purpose.
+If it isn't, then the above guidelines won't hold true and the indicator won't serve much of a purpose.

 Once the indicator is set up properly, the general strategy is to buy during an uptrend when the price pulls back to the middle line.
 Place a stop loss about half way between the middle and lower band, and place a target near the upper band (stop loss and target are set at the time of the trade).
 Alternatively, if you find the price is hitting your stop loss a lot (and you have already adjusted your indicator so it matches the guidelines) you can move your stop loss a little closer to the lower band.
 This gives the trade a bit more room and will hopefully reduce the number of losing trades you have.